hkirat/Algorithmic-Resources/README.md

 Binary and Ternary Search
 ---
-*Binary Search : The process of exploiting the property of an array of being sorted to arrive at answers of questions in non lenear time.*
+*Binary Search : The process of exploiting the property of an array of being sorted to arrive at answers of questions in non linear time.*

-*Ternary Search : The process of exploiting the property of a function having double diffrential of a constant sign to arrive to results in non lenear time.*
+*Ternary Search : The process of exploiting the property of a function having double diffrential of a constant sign to arrive to results in non linear time.*
  - Theory

  	- [Hackerearth](https://www.hackerearth.com/notes/power-of-binary-search/) - Power of Binary search by [Aman Goel](https://www.hackerearth.com/users/amangoel.vsec/) (Easy).